Oyster River Local Advisory Committee

 In August of 2008, the Oyster River Watershed Association, with a grant from NH DES and help from the Strafford Regional Planning Commission, began the process to nominate the Oyster River to the NH Rivers Management and Protection Program.
 On July 27, 2011, Governor Lynch held a ceremonial signing of HB 44, which added the Oyster River to the list of 17 other designated rivers in New Hampshire.

-Public Notice: During 2014, the ORLAC will hold regular monthly meetings on the second Monday,
+Public Notice: Starting in May 2014, the ORLAC will hold regular monthly meetings on the fourth Thursday,

 at 5:30pm, at the Madbury Town Hall.
 The meetings are open to the public.